-"Reasonable measures" means risk-based, proportionate and effective in mitigation of the identified money laundering and terrorism financing risks inherent in the client or matter being undertaken.
-When considering this test of reasonableness, you should consider whether you are comfortable that you would be able to demonstrate and evidence the extent to which you have sought such information and verification, to your supervisor upon request.
-It should not be misinterpreted as an allowance to not fulfil your duty to understand the full ownership and control structure of the client.
+"Reasonable measures" means taking steps that are risk-based, proportionate and effective in mitigating the identified money laundering and terrorism financing risks inherent in the client or matter being undertaken.
+When considering this test of reasonableness, you should consider whether the information is likely to assist in addressing the money laundering risks and that you are comfortable that you would be able to demonstrate and evidence the extent to which you have sought such information, to your supervisor upon request.
+It should not be misinterpreted as an allowance to not fulfil your duty to understand the overall ownership and control structure of the client.